 Avoiding weeks of misery = flu shot

 One the most frequently-read articles on my old MPP web site was always my annual post on getting the flu shot.
 Click or touch here to read it.
 I had never had the flu shot prior to being first elected in 2003.
 Over the years, I saw what a difference getting the flu shot makes.
 I get my own flu shot each autumn as soon as it is available.
 This year, the pharmacist at Rexall at Thomas Street and Winston Churchill administered my flu shot.

-The winter surge in hospital admissions in 2018 was almost completely driven by influenza cases.
+The annual winter surge in hospital admissions is almost completely driven by influenza cases.
 The peak time for the flu to lay waste to your health is from December to March.
 You can reduce your risk to almost zero with a free flu shot.